subzer0girl2/AI-Threat-Mind-Map/README.md

 4. AI Legal & Regulatory Threat
 5. AI Legal & Regulatory Threat
 6. Threat NOT Using AI Models
-7. Threat Not Understanding AI Models8.
+7. Threat Not Understanding AI Models
 ## Purpose
 The purpose of the AI Threat Model is to help defenders prepare their organizations by understanding the different types of threats and implement appropriate controls.